FlowFuse/website/src/node-red/getting-started/node-red-messages.md

 ### Handling JSON Messages

-In Node-RED, working with [JSON](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) is common, especially when dealing with APIs, IoT data.
+In Node-RED, working with [JSON](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) is common, especially when dealing with APIs, and IoT data.
 JSON (JavaScript Object Notation) is a lightweight format for data exchange, and Node-RED simplifies the process of sending and receiving JSON objects.

 There are two forms of JSON that you may encounter when working with Node-RED: